cfpb/design-system/docs/pages/iconography.md

   ### Relative sizing

   When typing or placing an icon next to Avenir Next in print or web, all icons should have a similar size.
+Refer to our guidelines on [how type should scale relative to neighboring text](https://cfpb.github.io/design-system/foundation/iconography#scale).

-In developing the icons, we created two sizing grids, a smaller one that fits within the standard circle, and a larger one for non-circle icons.
+  When designing these icons, we used two sizing grids: a smaller one that fits within the standard circle, and a larger one for non-circle icons.
 This allows icons to have a similar visual prominence, whether inside or outside of the circle.

   ![Diagram of illustrator artboard icon grid showing a circle icon and open icon](/design-system/images/uploads/icons_relative_sizing.png)